 How to Add to Your Course

-The new Scaffolded Course Pack in Developmental Math is available for the following titles for Fall 2022:
+Scaffolded Course Packs in Developmental Math are now available for the following titles:

 - Aufmann, Mathematics: Journey from Basic Mathematics through Intermediate Algebra, 1e